Ayush7614/Upraised-Assignment/README.md

 * Creating a beautiful website and navbar.
 * View all the things what are doing this project and what is this.
 * Adding more APIS we have also add option of True/False question with calling of APIS.

+## :notebook: API Documentation

+Special Thanks to opentdb APIs please refer to the[opentdb APIs](https://opentdb.com/) and Documentation.
+Feel Free to use.

 ## :running_man: How to run locally?